Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Mitigation Framework

-This consensus-based aggregation scheme leverages the diversity of generative reconstructions to reduce sensitivity to localized perturbations in input space.
-Our defense further benefits from the inductive bias of generative models, which constrain reconstructions to the natural data manifold.
-By integrating reconstruction, stochastic sampling, and majority aggregation, the method effectively smooths the decision boundary in the shared embedding space, reducing the effective gradient available to the attacker.
-Consequently, small perturbations in input space no longer yield consistent alignment shifts across reconstructions, significantly enhancing robustness to adversarial illusions.
-Our proposed approach achieves the defense goal as it is post-hoc, task-agnostic, and model-independent, requiring no modification to the target encoder or downstream network.
+This consensus-based aggregation scheme leverages the diversity of generative purified samples to reduce sensitivity to localized perturbations in input space.
+Our defense further benefits from the inductive bias of generative models, which constrain purified samples to the natural data manifold.
+By integrating purification, stochastic sampling, and majority aggregation, the method effectively smooths the decision boundary in the shared embedding space, reducing the effective gradient available to the attacker.
+Consequently, small perturbations in input space no longer yield consistent alignment shifts across purified samples, significantly enhancing robustness to adversarial illusions.
+Our proposed approach achieves the defense goal as it is post-hoc and task-agnostic, requiring no modification to the target encoder or downstream network.